LACLanthony/Portfolio/README.md

 ### Hotel Webscrape
 **[code](https://github.com/LACLanthony/hotel_webscrape/blob/main/hotel.ipynb)** <br>
 **Description:** In the preceding code a list of hotels, their addresses and phone numbers were scraped from the yellow pages website.
-The data was then cleaned and saved into a csv file.<br>
+The data was then cleaned and saved into a csv file.
+An API was used to find the latitude and longitude of each hotel according to their addresses, the latitude and longitude were then added to the data frame.
+Finally Folium was used to map the hotels with markers on a map, popups of the hotel names were added to the markers.<br>
-**Skills:** Web Scraping, ETL, Beautiful Soup, Requests
+**Skills:** Web Scraping, ETL, Beautiful Soup, Requests, API, Folum maps

 ### Diamond Analytics
 **[code](https://github.com/LACLanthony/diamonds/blob/main/diamonds.ipynb)** <br>